Return to the Newsroom

 CzechSlovak

-Our infographic on labour law aspects in Europe is a sum-up and comparison of working aspects in European countries such as: the Czech Republic, Hungary, Poland, Romania, Slovakia and the United Kingdom.
+Our infographic on employing in Europe and its labour law sums up and compares working aspects in European countries such as: the Czech Republic, Hungary, Poland, Romania, Slovakia and the United Kingdom.

 Fixed-term contract duration